How to Fix BHDrvx64.sys BSOD Error on Windows 10/11?

 Uninstall the 3rd party antivirus

-4. After uninstalling the antivirus program successfully, restart your system and check if the problem is fixed or not.
+4. Once uninstalled, restart your system and check if the problem is resolved.

 Download the Windows 11 ISO File